Minimum stationary values of sparse random directed graphs: Applications

 \subsubsection{\texorpdfstring{\(r\)}{r}-out digraph}

-For any integer $r\geq 2$, an \(r\)-out digraph \(D_{n,r}\) is a random directed graph with \(n\) vertices in which each vertex chooses \(r\) out-neighbours uniformly at random.
-It is used as a model for studying uniform random Deterministic Finite Automata \cite{cai2017b}.
-For \(r \ge 2\), Addario-Berry, Balle, Perarnau \cite{addario-berry2020} showed that in \(D_{n,r}\), whp,
+For any fixed integer $r\geq 2$, an \(r\)-out digraph \(\mathbb{D}_{n,r}\) is a random directed graph with \(n\) vertices in which each vertex chooses \(r\) out-neighbours uniformly at random.
+It is used as a model for studying uniformly random Deterministic Finite Automata~\cite{cai2017b}.
+For \(r \ge 2\), Addario-Berry, Balle and the second author~\cite{addario-berry2020} showed that in \(\mathbb{D}_{n,r}\), for every $\varepsilon>0$ and whp,

 where \(s\) is the largest solution of \(1- s = e^{-s r}\).